• Liberty Alliance Fights for Conservative Values Wherever They are Under Attack Donate

 What does a “yes” vote on Missouri Amendment 4 mean?

-A “yes” vote supports changing the Missouri Constitution to strengthen rules for citizen-initiated constitutional amendments, including broader approval requirements and protections related to foreign funding and petition fraud.
+A “yes” vote supports changing the Missouri Constitution to strengthen rules for citizen-initiated constitutional amendments, including broader approval requirements.

 What does a “no” vote on Missouri Amendment 4 mean?